ipfs/ipfs-check/README.md

 1. Does the peer say they have at least the block for the CID (doesn't say anything about the rest of any associated DAG) over Bitswap?

 - `DataAvailableOverBitswap` contains the duration of the check and whether the peer responded and has the block.
+If there was an error, `DataAvailableOverBitswap.Error` will contain the error.

 ## Metrics